ucuapps/LIDChallenge2020-NoPeopleAllowed/README.md

 Step 7. **Segmentation model inference.**
 In the final step we run end-to-end inference using segmentation model trained on the previous step.
-To make the inference on segmentation model run the following command:
+To make the inference on segmentation model use the module `inference/segmentation/submit`.
+It is fully independent from the whole repository and can be used separately.
+To run inference refer to
 ```
-python inference/segmentation/TODO.py
+python inference/segmentation/submit/INSTRUCTIONS.md
 ```
-The path to corresponding config: *inference/segmentation/config/TODO.yaml*

 ## Citation